Map reproduced from OpenStreetMap.org

 You will now follow a rough track for over half a mile with good views down over Sedbergh and the surrounding area.
 You can clearly see the town in the foreground and the buildings of Sedbergh School beyond the town to the south.
 A bit further along, near the telecommunications mast, you can now see the Old Castle Mound; the Parish Church in the centre of the town; the modern Primary School buildings with triangular glazed roofing; and Garsdale to the east.

-When you reach an old and a new seat (6), a steep path on the left leading up Winder and the deep gully of Settlebeck Gill ahead, turn right through a kissing gate and down a set of steps.
-You will walk through a small wooded area high above the gill.
-Shortly, where the land opens out, the main path continues straight, through a small gate (this provides a shortcut back to Sedbergh if the exertion has proved too much already or if the heavens have opened!).
+Continue until you reach a stone bench built into the hillside above the path (6).
+A steep path on the left leads up Winder and the deep gully of Settlebeck Gill lies ahead.
+Turn right through a kissing gate and down a set of steps.
+You will descend through a small wooded area high above the gill.
+At the bottom of the wood the main path continues straight, through a small gate (this provides a shortcut back to Sedbergh if the exertion has proved too much already or if the heavens have opened!).

-To continue the walk, bear diagonally left downhill towards the beck, signposted to Thorns Lane, and make your way across the beck using the rough stepping stones (7).
-This can be difficult to cross after heavy rain.
+To continue the walk, bear diagonally left downhill towards the beck, signposted to Thorns Lane, and make your way across the beck (7) which can be difficult to cross after heavy rain.
 On the far side, turn right and follow the path down through Jubilee Wood (the signpost directs you to Castle Haw) until you come to a gate.
 Go through the gate.
 Castle Haw Farm, one of the oldest houses in the town, is to your right (if necessary, you can go straight on here as this track provides another shortcut back into Sedbergh).

 Go through a metal kissing gate and turn right onto an unmade road (9).
 Follow this road downhill for 300 metres.
 Notice the castle-like house on your left and another with the wonderful name of ‘Owertbrig’, meaning ‘over the bridge’.
 A path on the right (10), almost opposite Owertbrig, takes you over a little bridge beside a paddock on your right (which sometimes has Shetland ponies in it) and skirts round the back of some flats.
 As you make your way along here, notice a huge lime tree ahead and, to your right, the Castle Mound again